keonik/react-redux-quality-control-bp/README.md

 ### `npm start`

-Runs the app in the development mode.<br> Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Runs the app in the development mode.<br> Open [http://localhost:3000](http://localhost:3000) to view it in the browser

-The page will reload if you make edits.<br> You will also see any lint errors in the console.
+The page will reload if you make edits.<br> You will also see any lint errors in the console

 ### `npm test`

-Auto runs tests and generates coverage files for sonar-qube and cli viewing.
+Auto runs tests and generates coverage files for sonar-qube and cli viewing

 ### `npm run lighthouse`